 SSM Health Bone & Joint Hospital at St. Anthony is dedicated to providing comprehensive orthopedic surgical solutions to patients, ranging from simple to complex cases.
 As one of the leading orthopedic hospitals in the United States, they offer a wide range of services, including hip and knee replacement, spine surgery, pain management, sports medicine, worker's compensation, arthroscopic procedures, foot and ankle surgery, hand surgery, and robotic surgery, among others.
-The Bone and Joint Hospital at St. Anthony is a Center of Excellence for total joint replacement and is a CRNA-only hospital-employed group supervised by the operating surgeon.
+The Bone and Joint Hospital at St. Anthony is a Center of Excellence for total joint replacement and is a CRNA-only hospital-employed group.